George Song

 React.useReducer Reducer Patterns, Part 2

-In part 1, we looked at reducer patterns which didn’t rely on any params, or just the current state to calculate the next state.
+In part 1, we looked at reducer patterns that didn’t use any parameters or only used the current state to calculate the next state.
 We also learned that the primary job of a reducer is to produce a new state.

 Table of Contents